NUbots/NUWebots/README.md

 ## Set Up

-On Windows, use Ubuntu in WSl.
+On Windows, use Ubuntu in WSL.
 You can follow the instructions for setting it up on the [Getting Started NUbook page](https://nubook.nubots.net/guides/main/getting-started)

 1. Open a terminal.
 Clone the [NUbots/Webots](https://github.com/NUbots/Webots/) repository and move into it by running